strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 ## Security configuration

-JWT tokens can be verified and trusted because the information is digitally signed.
+JWTs can be verified and trusted because the information is digitally signed.
 To sign a token a _secret_ is required.
-By default Strapi generates one that is stored in `./extensions/users-permissions/config/jwt.js`.
+By default Strapi generates and stores it in `./extensions/users-permissions/config/jwt.js`.

 This is useful during development but for security reasons it is **recommended** to set a custom token via an environment variable `JWT_SECRET` when deploying to production.

 By default you can set a `JWT_SECRET` environment variable and it will be used as secret.
 If you want to use another variable you can update the configuration file.